Summary

 - Frame your question as a story prompt: “Tell me about the moment you chose to become a doctor.”

 Remember, 92% of patients seek out provider bios before scheduling a first appointment.
-Help them out — optimize your bios to show up in search engines.
+Help them out — optimize your bios to show up where people are searching for physicians.
+Here’s how.

-This doesn’t only mean targeting keywords like “cardiologist in Scottsdale AZ” in your headings and metadata.
+Don’t only focus on keywords like “cardiologist in Scottsdale.”
 It’s also important to target the physician’s name as a keyword.
 When a patient is referred to one of your providers, that’s the first thing they’ll search.

 Patients want to find their next physician on your website.
 To rank along with database websites like Healthgrades and Zocdoc, use the physician’s name in key spots: